rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

-SUGARSCAPE
+# Scaling Sugarscape using SLURM on Delta CPU.

+#### Project Overview:
 Python implementation of the Sugarscape agent-based computational model introduced in Growing Artificial Societies (1996) by Epstein and Axtell.
 Inspired by previous work from Herve Lange (https://github.com/langerv/sugarscape) and Joshua Palicka (https://github.com/joshuapalicka/sugarscape).
+This project was completed as part of the course CPSC 5520 - Distributed Systems.

+#### Contributors:
+This project was a collaborative effort with contributions from multiple team members led by me.

+#### Team Members:
+Krishna Koushik Parimi
+Navven Kumar Pallanti

-Requirements:
+#### Requirements:
 Bash
 Python 3
-SLURM (for executing the simulation on a NCSA Delta CPU) TkInter
+SLURM (for executing the simulation on an NCSA Delta CPU) TkInter

-Usage:
+#### Usage:
 make test

-Note:
+## Note:
-This implentation is done with headlessmode == true (which disables GUI).
+This implementation is done with headless mode == true (which disables GUI).
 Make sure to change the account name from "bcob-delta-cpu" to your account name in slurmgen.sh before executing.
 You can find your account name by running 'accounts' in your terminal.
 #SBATCH --account=bcob-delta-cpu

-Makefile Options:
+#### Makefile Options:
 make clean
     Clean up working files and logs created by the software.
     Note: This will remove any JSON files created by the other make options.

 make data
-    Run a number of random seeds comparing selected decision models.
+    Run several random seeds comparing selected decision models.
     Note: Results will be saved in the data subdirectory.

 make plots
     Generate graph plots from any JSON files in the data subdirectory.
-    Note: Plots are dependent on a dataset existing and will create it if necessary.
+    Note: Plots are dependent on a dataset existing and will be created if necessary.

 make seeds
     Generate a set of random seeds comparing selected decision models.